Hi! It’s konkaz (@konkazuk) here.

 They say that carp type of fish are often caught here…

-Anyway, thank you very much for reading till the end!
+Thank you very much indeed for reading it till the end!